Presented by the Rotary Club of Oberon MARCH 13-15 2025

 This event is free to attend.
 You really won’t want to miss this opportunity to see this unique performance.

-Though this event is still in the final planning stages, we expect be able to welcome people to the performance space at around 6pm.
-The show itself runs about 90 minutes.
+We will welcome people to the performance space at around 6pm.
+We’ll be offering free sausage sizzle sandwhiches and free coffee and tea before the show.
+The show itself kicks of at 7pm and runs about 90 minutes.
 The event should wrap up at around 9:30pm.